Title: On the Wings of Unexpected Change

 The first thing he noticed was that there were no guards on the outer door on the gate room lower level.
 Pausing, the Major studied the locking mechanism at the door.
 It wasn’t set in the manner that McKay had taught him meant that the door was actually locked.
 The whole thing was unlocked and with a wave of his hand, opened without a sound.
 There were no guards on the other side of the door, and he suppressed the growl that was threatening to erupt.

 Rubbing one hand against his breastbone, John took a deep breath.
-He could not let the leftovers of his time in fur show in his behavior for the next while.
+He could not let the leftovers of his time in fur show in his behavior for the next few hours.
 He had to be 100% Tau’ri human, to use a phrase he had been hearing while at the Antarctic base.
 Not that he apparently was, he just had to act like it.
 Reaching back, he used the mental twist that told the city to lock the door behind him.
 Settling deeper into the mechanism, he coded the lock so only McKay or a high ATA carrier could override it.

 The decision to add McKay to the pass list for the door was easy.
 The other man had been working hard to find a cure for whatever had caused him to go furry and had looked out for him as much as he was able.
 Plus, Weir didn’t like him at all.
 After the weeks at the Outpost and then time at the SGC, Sheppard had plenty of proof of how the woman felt about the scientist.
 Given that McKay didn’t seem to care one way or another about her, John wasn’t in a hurry to stick himself into the middle of that problem, even if he trusted the Canadian more than her.